 “If I had a brand I would want it to be like this….”

 Document the characteristics that people throw out.
 They will likely be quite human and they should be.
 If teams see and share a common vision for the brand they can help establish they’re more likely to invest the work it requires to solidify it.

 If you were to be brutally honest with yourselves where would you say your brand is now in relation to your dream brand?
 Do you walk the talk?
 Are you showing your true colors?
 Is your team kind and charismatic and fun in person but your website and marketing materials read like the Encyclopedia Britannica?

-Connect the dots, draw the path, between where you are and where you want to be as a brand.
+Connect the dots, and draw the path between where you are and where you want to be as a brand.
 How do you start taking on the role of that dream brand?
 Evaluate the following and for each section honestly rate yourself on how well each aligns with your dream brand – “Good to Go” or “Doesn’t Fit.”

 How do you sound?

 - Industry affiliations and memberships